Django Framework¶

 not decoupled from this pattern by any abstraction layer.
 If you would like

-to implement your own alternate, please see the social_django.models
+to implement your own alternate, please see the social_django.models and

-modules for guidance.
+social_django_mongoengine.models modules for guidance.

-JSON field support¶
+JSON field storage¶

 Exceptions Middleware¶

-A base middleware is provided that handles SocialAuthBaseException
+A base middleware is provided that handles SocialAuthBaseException by

 providing a message to the user via the Django messages framework, and then